 Union Subtraction Intersection

-Named based I +
+Named based +

 Fixed OR +

-Mathematically U $\cap$
+Mathematically - U \frown

 Regions are not necessarily simply connected (they can be made as the union of two or more non contiguous or partially overlapping zones) but must be of homogeneous material composition.
+Zones must be finite.